 Zoom is a powerful built-in magnifier that lets you enlarge your screen up to 20 times, so you can better see what’s on the display.
 You can use it full screen or picture-in-picture, allowing you to see the zoomed area in a separate window while keeping the rest of the screen at its native size.
 The hardware acceleration engine lets you boost the size of everything on your screen — text on a web page, family photos, a place on a map.

-Dictation lets you talk where you would type.
+Dictation lets you talk where you would type — and it now works in over 40 languages.
 So you can reply to an email, search the web, or write a report using just your voice.
 Navigate to any text field, activate Dictation, then say what you want to write.
 Dictation converts your words into text.
+OS X Yosemite also adds more than 50 editing and formatting commands to Dictation.
+So you can turn on Dictation and tell your Mac to bold a paragraph, delete a sentence, or replace a word.
+You can also use Automator workflows to create your own Dictation commands.

-If a higher contrast helps you better see what’s on your display, OS X lets you invert colors onscreen.
-You can also increase and decrease contrast or switch to grayscale.
-Once you set your colors, the settings apply systemwide, so you get the same view in every app.
+If a higher contrast or a lack of color helps you better see what’s on your display, OS X lets you invert colors or enable grayscale onscreen.
+Once you set your preferences, they apply systemwide, so you get the same view in every app.
+You can also turn on Increase Contrast to enhance definition and reduce transparency in some apps.

 If you are deaf or hard of hearing, you’ll find many things to love on a Mac.
 Communicate easily with friends and family with FaceTime and iMessage, and use captions to watch your favorite content.